Some properties are eligible for discounts on their business rates; these are called ‘business rates reliefs’.

 - the only public house or petrol station, with a rateable value of up to £12,500

-We can also top up the mandatory 50% relief to 100% by granting discretionary relief; see our current policy (from April 2016) and our previous discretionary relief guidelines (prior to April 2016) for more information.
+We can also top up the mandatory 50% relief to 100% by granting discretionary relief; read our discretionary relief policy (from April 2016) and our previous discretionary relief guidelines (prior to April 2016) for more information.

 We may also grant up to 100 per cent discretionary relief to other retail businesses in rural areas, which have a rateable value less than £16,500, providing you can show that the business will benefit the local community.

 You’ll get 100% off your business rates if you apply and qualify for mandatory rural rate relief.

 Empty property relief

 Empty property rates are payable on most commercial properties by the 'person entitled to possession'.
 This is usually the leaseholder or tenant if there is one, or the freeholder if not.

 You don't have to pay business rates on empty buildings for the first three months the building's empty.
 This period is extended to six months for properties classed as industrial, such as factories, warehouses or workshops.

 After the three month exemption, you'll pay 100% of the occupied rate, unless one of the following exemptions applies:

 - the rateable value is less than £2,600, increasing to £2,900 from 1 April 2017